isallam/x-assoc/README.md

 ## This project is Objectivity/Thingspan specific.

-Evaluating various type of association and the performance impact.
+Evaluating various types of association data structure and their performance impact during ingest and iteration.